framer/motion/api/framer-motion.api.md

 import { ForwardRefExoticComponent } from 'react';
 import { FunctionComponent } from 'react';
 import { HTMLAttributes } from 'react';
-import { NativeElement as NativeElement_2 } from 'motion/utils/use-native-element';
 import { PropsWithoutRef } from 'react';
 import * as React from 'react';
 import { ReactElement } from 'react';